 20.

 The following points are my personal opinion based on my experience.
 Here, I am providing the expectations of the management and research teams.
-At the end, I have provided the simple management tool that can be useful to achieve this.
+In the end, I have provided a simple management tool that can be useful to achieve this.

 Many managements look for results with the following conditions: